5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 And I've talked to people.

-And Chad Bianco, by the way.
+And Chad Bianco, by the way, he both are getting pushed by thought.

 Correct.

-There's three debates that are coming up.
+And it's got to the point there's three debates that are coming up.

-You know, there's the debate by BBS, which is going to be a televised debate.
+There's the debate by BBS, which is going to be a televised debate.

-There's a debate by the speaker's corner.
+There's a debate by the Speaker's Corner.

 And then there's Kim Yetier's Take Your Power Back debate.